ogolberg/java-11-sslcontextimpl-bug/README.md

 See http://mail.openjdk.java.net/pipermail/jdk-dev/2018-November/002237.html, https://bugs.openjdk.java.net/browse/JDK-8237578, https://bugs.openjdk.java.net/browse/JDK-8214339.

 This project's SSLContextImplIntegrationTest passes on older Java 8 and a preview version of Java 17 and fails on newer Java 8 as well as Java 11 and 15.
-See [github actions build](actions/runs/640203948).
+See the [github actions build](https://github.com/ogolberg/java-11-sslcontextimpl-bug/actions/runs/640203948).